UnicornUniversity/mipy25sczds-team002/docs/development_guidelines.md

 ---

-By following these guidelines, the team can maintain clean, maintainable code while working efficiently within the 2-day development timeline.
-Remember that the primary goal is to create a functional game, so prioritize essential features and clean implementation over perfect code.
+By following these guidelines, the team can maintain clean, maintainable code while working efficiently on the project.
+Remember that the primary goal is to create a functional and enjoyable game, so prioritize essential features and clean implementation while continuously improving the codebase.